Skip to content

 Optional lanes

 Optional tools belong in optional manifests or workflow-specific docs until a workflow actually uses them.
+Current optional workstation tools are hexyl for binary inspection, numbat for unit-aware calculations, and Linux-only zellij for terminal workspace evaluation.
 Do not add tools only because they look useful.